September Films

-September Films, a UK independent television and film production company, is a division of UK independent production and distribution group DCD Media.
+September Films is a British independent television and film production company, which is a division of UK independent production and distribution group DCD Media.
 It specialises in factual entertainment, documentaries and features, reality programming and entertainment formats.

 It was founded in 1992 by feature film director David Green, who devised the groundbreaking Hollywood Women series that launched the company, and was acquired in August 2007 by DCD Media.
 Having produced over 2,000 hours of primetime television since its creation, September has offices in London and Los Angeles.

 In recent years, September Films has expanded into all non-fiction genres and formats with the appointment of a new generation of creative executives.